Change Data Capture and Impact on Database Processing

 The addition of supplemental logging will impact primary database processing because it results in more transaction log being generated.
 The amount of extra impact on the database depends on:

 To ensure uninterrupted, low-latency CDC, capture must be running faster than the database is writing the logs.
 HVR’s direct read and pipelined execution ensures optimum efficiency to keep up with the database log writers.
 As a result, when capture runs continuously, it will be capturing from the tail end of the log where the log writer(s) are writing.
-While clients occasionally raise a concern for contention on the log in practice there is none, because the busy tail of the log is generally cached, either on the file system, or in the case of Oracle ASM in ASM instance buffers.
+While clients occasionally raise concern for contention on the login practice there is none, because the busy tail of the log is generally cached, either on the file system or in the case of Oracle ASM in ASM instance buffers.